opsani/probe-http/README.md

 ## examples

 Here are a few examples in the form of quality gates specified in a Skopos TED file (target environment descriptor).
-Quality gates associate probe actions to one or more component images.
+Quality gates associate probe executions to one or more component images.
 During application deployment Skopos executes the specified probes to assess components deployed with matching images.

 ```yaml
 quality_gates: